 Conflict: Amid the growing global crisis of migration and displacement, Lab members are helping humanitarian organizations, crisis prevention groups, and national security agencies parse climate change’s role in driving conflict.
 This work has included the development of a real-time seasonal forecasting tool to predict changes in the risk of conflict induced by seasonal climate conditions, transforming the data and statistical models in this field into a user-friendly product that can help guide crime- and conflict-prevention efforts.

-Lab members are working directly with the International Rescue Committee (IRC) to mobilize these maps into policy-relevant updatable tools that will be incorporated into the IRC’s standard risk assessment process.
+Lab members worked directly with the International Rescue Committee (IRC) on a pilot project to mobilize these maps into policy-relevant updatable tools to enhance the IRC’s standard risk assessment process.
 By request, they have also provided briefings to the Department of Defense regarding the development and possible uses of this forecasting tool.